The Signal is in the Steps: Local Scoring for Reasoning Data Selection: Related Work

-\paragraph{Model-aware data selection.} Recognizing that a one-size-fits-all approach to SFT data is suboptimal~\citep{li2025small}, researchers have explored various model-aware data selection strategies.
-GRAPE~\citep{zhang2025best} made a significant step by proposing to select SFT data based on the student model's global generation (log) probability of the entire response.
-This aims to select responses ``natural'' to the student model's pretraining distribution.
-Our work directly builds on GRAPE, acknowledging its strengths for selecting responses from a single teacher but identifying its limitations for mixed-teacher settings and long reasoning data.
-Beyond global probabilities, some methods involve offline student modeling, where a surrogate student-response predictor is trained to score potential training examples (\citep{ kostrikov2021offline, bai2021pessimistic}).
-While potentially effective, these often require expensive offline training loops.
-Another avenue is online curriculum learning, which dynamically adapts sampling probabilities during training (\citep{liang2021token, lu2021exploiting}), though this can necessitate modifications to the training process itself.
-Active learning strategies aim to select the most informative data points for labeling or fine-tuning, thereby reducing annotation costs and improving model efficiency.
-For instance, SIFT (Selection by Information-theoretic Fine-Tuning)~\citep{hubotter2024efficiently} combines retrieval and active learning to select data that reduces uncertainty about the model's response.
-Influence functions have also been explored to identify training samples that have the most impact on a model's predictions or specific validation samples, although their application to LLMs presents challenges due to scalability and convergence issues~\citep{choe2024your}.
-Our method, by focusing on inherent model probabilities, offers a simpler, more direct way to achieve model-awareness for reasoning data without auxiliary models or complex training loop modifications.
+\paragraph{Model-aware data selection.} Recognizing that one-size-fits-all SFT data is suboptimal~\citep{li2025small, Chandra2025ShapeOT}, researchers have explored student-aware selection strategies.
+GRAPE~\citep{zhang2025best} made a significant step by selecting data based on the student's global average log probability of the entire response, aiming to choose sequences ``natural'' to the student's distribution.
+Our work directly builds on GRAPE, acknowledging its strengths for single-teacher, short responses but identifying a critical failure mode, the fluency trap, for mixed-teacher settings with long reasoning traces.
+Other approaches include offline surrogate modeling~\citep{kostrikov2021offline,bai2021pessimistic}, model gradient analysis~\citep{Jung2025PrismaticSG, Panigrahi2025InGG}, online curriculum learning~\citep{liang2021token,lu2021exploiting}, and active learning methods like SIFT~\citep{hubotter2024efficiently}, which combines retrieval and uncertainty reduction.
+Influence functions have also been explored~\citep{choe2024your, Humane2025InfluenceFF}, though they face scalability challenges for LLMs.
+Our method offers a simpler, more direct way to achieve model-awareness by operating on the student's inherent probabilities at the step level, without auxiliary models or complex training modifications.